pawn-lang/sa-mp-fixes/README.md

 While new functions are not the primary goal of this include, it seems silly to keep this information hidden when it can be used, forcing people to duplicate functionality just to do things like get a player's current dialog ID for example.
-The general rule is still not to add new functions, there are many other libraries for that, but if the data already exists thanks to the code required for a fix, then it might as well be exposed.
+The general rule is still not to add new functions, there are many other libraries for that; but if the data already exists thanks to the code being required for a fix, then it might as well be exposed.

 Most of these additional functions are controlled by `FIX_API`, and can be tested for with `FIXES_API`, but some older ones have their own `FIX_` definition (which now defaults to `FIX_API`).